bigbluebutton/bigbluebutton.github.io/_posts/2015-04-04-architecture.md

 ### Nginx

 Nginx proxies calls to different server side applications through port 80.
-Nginx also allows Flash client to connect using RTMPT for users behind a firewall that presents their client from connecting directly to Red5 on port 1935.
+Nginx also allows Flash client to connect using RTMPT for users behind a firewall that prevents their client from connecting directly to Red5 on port 1935.
 It also front-ends the Web API which runs on Tomcat7 listening on port 8080.
 For users joining the voice conference using WebRTC, nginx proxies the WebRTC connection to FreeSWITCH.

 ### Web API

-The Web [API](/dev/api.html) provides the integration endpoint for third-party applications -- such Moodle, Wordpress, Canvas, Sakai, etc. -- to control the BigBlueButton server.
+The Web [API](/dev/api.html) provides the integration endpoint for third-party applications -- such as Moodle, Wordpress, Canvas, Sakai, etc. -- to control the BigBlueButton server.

 ### Presentation Conversion